The Devil whispered in my ear, “You’re not strong enough to withstand the storm.”

 What about the times when the storm rages against you and you fling your fists in the air and make no headway?

-What about the times when you are so beaten down and broken that not even your Instagram account can fake it anymore?
+What about the times when you are so beaten down and broken by fate that not even your Instagram account can fake it anymore?

 Are you the storm then?